 What are the advantages and disadvantages of anaerobic digestion vs composting is a question asked by a large number of people.
-Many of our readers who are familiar with composting, but who are thinking more widely about the subject of recycling organic waste and have just heard about Anaerobic Digestion want to know this.
+Many of our readers who are familiar with composting, but who are thinking more widely about the subject of recycling organic waste and have just heard about Anaerobic Digestion want to know the anaerobic digestion pros and cons.

 If this is you, read on while we answer the question: “Which is best, anaerobic digestion, or the much simpler and lower capital cost method of composting?”